xingjunm/personal-academic-website/_pages/about.md

 ### Professional Activities:
 * Journal Reviewer:
-⋅⋅* Knowledge and Information Systems
+	* Knowledge and Information Systems
-⋅⋅* IEEE Transactions on Industrial Informatics.
+	* IEEE Transactions on Industrial Informatics
 * Conference Reviewer:
-⋅⋅* KDD 2019, NeurIPS 2019.
+	* KDD 2019, NeurIPS 2019.

 ------
 *For PhD applicants: funded PhD positions are available in our group on adversarial machine learning research.*